Collin-Edwards/MIST_353_Assignment_5/README.md

 **Profile Management** (Static/Dynamic)
 - **Overview:** Allows users to update their profile information.
-- **Functionality:** Users can edit their personal details, including password and email.
+- **Functionality:** Users can edit their personal details, including passwords and email.
 This page will dynamically update the user's information in the database.

 **About Us** (Static)
 - **Overview:** Information about SkyOps, our vision, and the team behind the project.